 The person who wrote this fourth biographical account of the life of Jesus was the apostle John.
-He penned this gospel around 85 to 90 A.D., some sixty years after Jesus returned to heaven.
+He penned this gospel around 85 to 90 A.D., some sixty years after the Lord returned to heaven.

-We live in a day of pluralism and tolerance.
-There are many gods and many faiths.
+We live in a day of pluralism and tolerance, with many gods and many faiths.
 All are acceptable, so we're told.
-The only religion that is unacceptable these days is one that claims to be exclusive, to be the only way.
+Except for the one that claims to be the only way to heaven.